Inn at the crossroads

-Catelyn Tully and Ser Rodrik Cassel stay at the inn at the crossroads while returning to the North from King's Landing.
+Catelyn Stark and Ser Rodrik Cassel stay at the inn at the crossroads while returning to the north from King's Landing.
 There they encounter Tyrion Lannister, whom they arrest and take with them when they leave.
-Masha Heddle begs for the nobles to take their fights elsewhere but is refused.
+Masha Heddle begs the nobles to take their fight elsewhere, but is refused.

-Later, Lord Tywin Lannister takes his revenge on the inn, placing Masha in a gibbet to die and takes the inn as his quarters while he is encamped at the crossroads.
-Tyrion sees Masha's body when meets his father there after leaving the Eyrie with his mountain clansmen.
+Later, Lord Tywin Lannister takes revenge on Masha Heddle, hanging her on a gibbet in the yard of the inn.
+He takes the inn as his quarters while he is encamped at the crossroads.
+Tyrion sees Masha's body when meets his father at the inn after leaving the Eyrie with his clansmen.